nehanepal/github.io/README.md

     <h2>About Me</h2>
     <p>Hi!
 My name is Neha Nepal, and I am a third-year Mechanical Engineering student at the University of California, Santa Barbara.
 I was born in Nepal and moved to the United States when I was seven years old.
 UCSB had been my dream school since my freshman year of high school, but by senior year, it became my third choice.
 Initially, I applied to most schools with plans to pursue aerospace engineering.
 However, after visiting UCSB, I realized it was the perfect fit for me and chose it over my other options.
 Because UCSB doesn’t offer an aerospace engineering program, I enrolled in Mechanical Engineering and have thrived in the program.
 Meeting peers with interests ranging from bioengineering to mechatronics has broadened my perspective and diversified my interests.
 While I remain passionate about aerospace engineering, my focus has expanded to include sustainable energy solutions and optimizing systems for energy efficiency within the field.
   <section id="research">
-    <h2>Research</h2>
-    <p>As an undergraduate research assistant at FESLab, I contribute to the development of coatings aimed at reducing drag on boats to enhance speed and efficiency.
-My current focus is on an RC boat, which we are equipping with telemetry, GPS, and other data acquisition tools.
-By conducting test runs and analyzing power output versus velocity, we aim to refine our understanding of drag reduction mechanisms and explore how these findings can be applied to larger-scale vessels.

-A key challenge in drag reduction for superhydrophobic surfaces (SHS) is the inconsistent performance observed in turbulent flow conditions, which are critical for real-world applications like ships and submarines.
-Prior research suggests that trace amounts of surfactants—unavoidable in environmental and large-scale settings—can negate the drag-reducing benefits of SHS by introducing Marangoni stresses.

-Our work involves both experimental and computational approaches to investigate this phenomenon.
-We analyze how surfactants affect flow dynamics over textured SHS in microchannels, simulating conditions found in viscous sublayers.
-Our experiments with micro-PIV imaging reveal that even minimal surfactant concentrations drastically reduce slip velocity, limiting the effectiveness of SHS coatings.

-By bridging small-scale experimental findings with real-world applications, this research seeks to improve our understanding of drag reduction strategies and optimize surface treatments for enhanced maritime performance.

 </p>
   </section>
   <section id="projects">